guilhermesalvi/sample-overdraft-api/readme.md

 This service is responsible for calculating monthly overdraft charges based on the customer's daily usage.

 The calculation runs automatically at the beginning of each month and evaluates the customer’s usage from the **previous month**, including their balance status when the month rolls over.

-> ⚠️ **Note:** The business rules applied in this service are based on Brazilian financial regulations and banking
+> ⚠️ **Note:** The business rules applied in this service are based on Brazilian financial regulations and banking practices.
-> practices.

 ---

 ## 📋 Business Rules

+> 💡 Although charges are accrued daily, the customer is only billed monthly for the total amount due from the previous cycle.

 This service applies the following financial rules: